-Evil the Following is the short travel bike in the Evil family. but that doesn't mean its not as fun.
-In fact some would say it's more fun.
+Evil the Following is the short travel bike in the Evil family. but that doesn't mean it's not as fun.
+Some would say it's more fun.

 For the bike that started the entire shred-trail 29 movement, we can’t hit the mute button on loud, fast, and fun times.
 We need to let the volume roar and the rally car needs to claw after every extra-credit popportunity it can’t help but hit.
 And now, the rally car drifts uphill

 In updating the Following, we’ve kept what makes it so special: lightning handling, shameless pop, and that uncanny ability to be there before you’ve even decided to go there.
 But we added in that die-hard XC determination with an over-the-pedals 77-degree seat tube angle.
 It’ll climb, and climb, and climb.
 And just like the Following we love, it’s first to the beer cooler.
 Always.

 To do this, we kept the wheelbase somewhat reasonable—1,177mm for a size medium.
 But we still needed to add to the Following’s bounce-off-the-walls enthusiasm so we’re spec'ing inline rear shocks.
 Fear not, you can run piggyback shocks, but inlines are full of shameless pop.
 Yes, we’ve said pop a lot.
 We like pop.
 We spec RockShox Deluxe Ultimate RC Debonairs and Fox Float DPS Factory EVOLs and the ramp is irresistible—dig deep, engage boost, gap